rkejriw/cse15l-lab-reports/LabReport4.md

 <img src="step9b.png" width="70%" hieght="70%">

-After receieving this in the terminal, I pushed my work to GitHub as shown in the image below.
+After receiving this in the terminal, I pushed my work to GitHub as shown in the image below.

 <img src="step9c.png" width="70%" hieght="70%">